Jharkhand: Economy

 Jharkhand has several towns and innumerable villages with civic amenities.
 Urbanization ratio is 24.1%.
 Jharkhand also has immense mineral resources: minerals ranging from (ranking in the country within bracket) from iron ore (4th), coal (3rd), copper ore (1st), mica (1st), bauxite (3rd), manganese, limestone, china clay, fire clay, graphite (8th), kainite (1st), chromite (2nd), asbestos (1st), thorium (3rd), sillimanite, uranium (Jaduguda mines, Narwa Pahar) (1st) and even gold (Rakha Mines) (6th) and silver and several other minerals.
 Large deposits of coal and iron ore support concentration of industry, in centres like Jamshedpur, Dhanbad, Bokaro and Ranchi.
 Tata Steel, a NSE NIFTY 500 conglomerate has its corporate office and main plant in Tatanagar, Jharkhand.
 It reported a gross income of ₹.
 204,910 million for 2005.
 NTPC will start coal production from its captive mine in state in 2011–12, for which the company will be investing about Rs 18 billion.

+In February 2006, the government of Jharkhand established the Jharkhand Silk Textile and Handicraft Development Corporation (Jharcraft), which promotes local sericulture and weaving and the wider marketing of these products.

-Agriculture is another sector in the economy of Jharkhand which helps the economy to grow.
-In Jharkhand, farmers produce several crops such as rice, wheat, maize, pulses, potatoes, and vegetables such as tomato, carrots, cabbage, brinjal, pumpkin, and papaya.
-The other Industries are cottage industry and IT industry.
+Agriculture is another major economic sector.
+Farmers in Jharkhand produce several crops such as rice, wheat, maize, pulses, potatoes, and vegetables such as tomato, carrots, cabbage, brinjal, pumpkin, and papaya.
+Other important industries include the cottage industry and IT.

 Culture

 Cuisine

-Staple foods of Jharkhand are rice, dal, vegetable and tubers.
+Staple foods of Jharkhand are rice, dal, roti, vegetables, and tubers.
 Spices are sparingly used in cuisine.
 Famous dishes include Chhilka Roti, Malpua, Pitha, Dhooska, Arsa roti, Dudhauri, and Panipuri (Gupchup).
 Rugra and Putoo is a type of edible mushroom that is grown extensively in Jharkhand and harvested during the rainy months.
-It has a hardened, white, edible shell and a softer dark colored centre.
-Bamboo shoots are also used as vegetable.
-The leaf of Munga (Moringa oleifera) and Koinar tree (Bauhinia variegata) used as leafy vegetable or Saag.
+It has a hardened, white, edible shell and a softer dark coloured centre.
+Bamboo shoot are a versatile ingredient used in many culinary traditions, particularly in Jharkhand cuisine.
+They can be boiled, steamed, stir-fried, or pickled, making them a popular addition to dishes such as soups, curries, and salads.
+Bamboo shoots are known for their ability to absorb the flavours of the ingredients they are cooked with, enhancing the overall taste of the dishes.
+The leaves of Munga (Moringa oleifera) and Koinar (Bauhinia variegata) trees are used as a leafy vegetable or Saag.

-Local alcoholic drinks include rice beer, originally known as Handi or Handia, named after the vessel handi (earthen pot) used to make it.
-Handiya is culturally associated with native i.e. Sadans and Tribal, this drink consumed by both men and women, on social occasions like marriage and other festivals.
-Another common liquor is called Mahua daru, made from flowers of the "Mahua" tree (Madhuca longifolia).
+Local alcoholic drinks include rice beer, originally known as Handi or Handia, named after the vessel, handi (earthen pot), used to make it.
+Handia is culturally associated with natives, i.e., Sadans and Tribals; this drink is consumed by both men and women on social occasions like marriage and festivals.
+Another common liquor is called Mahua daru, made from flowers of the Mahua tree (Madhuca longifolia).

 Folk music and dance

-There are several Folk dance in Jharkhand such as:Jhumair, Mardani Jhumar, Janani Jhumar, Domkach, Vinsariya, Jhumta, Fagua, Angnai, Paiki, Chhau, Firkal, Mundari and Santali dance.
+There are several folk dances in Jharkhand such as: Jhumair, Mardani Jhumar, Janani Jhumar, Domkach, Vinsariya, Jhumta, Fagua, Angnai, Paiki, Chhau, Firkal, Mundari, and Santali dance.